rtthomas/ReactResponsiveTable/README.md

 - define the table colors
 - render the ResponsiveTable component

-Note that the names of the properties in each row data instance are irrelevant.
-The data are just tuples of values independent of their attribute labels
+Note that dsata array in App.js illustrates that the property names in each row data object are irrelevant.
+The data are just tuples of values independent of their attribute names